 The Tower of Babel: An Epitome of Evil

 Hope for man was not lost.
 The blueprint laid in the creation account was still evident and man could await the future realization of God’s city.
 However, like Adam, man wanted elevation, so many gathered and said, “let us build ourselves a city and a tower with its top in the heavens, and let us make a name for ourselves, lest we be dispersed over the face of the whole earth” (11:4).
 In sum, they wanted to (1) not be spread throughout the earth (going against God’s vision and plan for the world, (2) make a name for themselves (pride), and (3) have a man-made city (again pride).
-So they built the city and tower of Babel (also known as, in Hebrew, Babylon).
+So they built the city and tower of Babel (also known as, Babylon).
 God would then come down and confuse man to humble and disperse him.
 Nevertheless, Babel (Babylon) casts a shadow of evil throughout the whole Bible.

 Looking Towards a City

 After Babel, the great man of faith, Abraham, enters the scene.
 God commanded and promised Abraham this:

 Go from your country and your kindred and your father’s house to the land that I will show you.
 And I will make of you a great nation, and I will bless you and make your name great, so that you will be a blessing.
 I will bless those who bless you, and him who dishonors you I will curse, and in you all the families of the earth shall be blessed.
 (12:1–3)

 God promises Abraham a land—a place to live.
 And further, God promised to Abraham’s son, Isaac, “Sojourn in this land, and I will be with you and will bless you, for to you and to your offspring I will give all these lands, and I will establish the oath that I swore to Abraham your father” (26:3).
 “Lands” suggest worldwide expansion.